 - Imbalance and spatial disorientation

 - Hearing changes

-Concentration, memory loss and fatigue can often accompany vestibular dysfunction.
-In order to keep the body upright, the brain needs to work extra hard and therefore compromises on other brain functions.
-Some people with vestibular dysfunction find it difficult to get out of bed, function properly at school and work or perform routine tasks in environments heavy in visual stimuli (think grocery stores, traffic, shopping malls).
-Thankfully, by undergoing Vestibular Rehabilitation Therapy these symptoms disappear along with the dizziness.
+Concentration difficulties, memory loss, and fatigue are common accompanying symptoms of vestibular dysfunction.
+The brain must exert additional effort to maintain postural stability, which often compromises other cognitive functions.
+Some individuals with vestibular dysfunction struggle to get out of bed, perform effectively at school or work, or complete routine tasks in visually stimulating environments like grocery stores, traffic, or shopping malls.
+Fortunately, by undergoing Vestibular Rehabilitation Therapy, these symptoms can be alleviated along with the associated dizziness.

 How is Vestibular Dysfunction Diagnosed and Treated/Rehabilitated?

 Due to the wide range of symptoms associated with inner-ear problems, such as vertigo, nausea, and blurred vision, individuals with vestibular dysfunction often spend years seeking answers from various healthcare professionals, only to have their symptoms misdiagnosed as sinus, eye, neurological, or psychological issues.

 At Child & Family Eye Care in The Woodlands, Texas, we have a team of specialized neuro-optometrists who understand the intricate relationship between specific visual dysfunctions and a patient's symptoms and performance.
 Our patients undergo a comprehensive evaluation conducted by a neuro-optometric rehabilitation optometrist.

 During the thorough eye examination, the neuro-optometrist assesses several functions of the visual system, including:

 - Visual processing and spatial awareness

 - Complex visual perceptual skills, such as visual memory and interpretation of visual information